MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

  </ul>

  <b> Examining Configuration Options for an SQL Pool in Azure Synapse Analytics</b>
- <p> Start with an overview of the data warehouse.
-We are going to learn how to scale the compute node.
-We are going to view acitivities that are on our log for the SQL data warehouse.
-How to apply tags and locks and take alook at various settings.   </p>
+ <p> In this section we are going to examine configuration options for the data warehouse.  </p>

  <ul>
 	<li><b> Scale </b> bottom is next to pause.
 Here we can scale system (will be more expensive). </li>